andreamarconiunimi/AMD-20-21/README.md

 ```

-I also implemented the same algorithm using PySpark and the RDD data structure.
-We can check out the result of the two solutions in terms of time required to output the solution and correctness of the algorithms comparing the results of the two.
+I also implemented the same algorithm using PySpark and the RDD data structure but I didn't like the result and the efficiency so is not included in my proposed solutions.
+The implementation is available in the notebook in the section "Code graveyard".

 For bigger dataset we can implement the SON algorithm which is a distributed version of the implemented solutions.
 It splits the datasets in chunks, process every chunk and perform the union of items support.